Facebook, Twitter, Instagram, Youtube…

 The thing is, it’s one thing having social media accounts, but if you only have a couple of followers, how will they benefit you?

-And that’s why I wanted to write this blog that will specifically look at social media and its relation to marketing yourself as a personal trainer.
-When used in an effective manner, social media is certainly one of the strongest parts of a personal trainers armory, that’s for sure.
+That’s why I wanted to write this blog that will specifically look at social media and its relation to marketing yourself as a personal trainer.
+When used effectively, social media is certainly one of the strongest parts of a personal trainers armory, that’s for sure.

 But it’s difficult to master or find the time to run your social media accounts.

 Between your own training, working with clients, and running your business, social media can be a challenge.
 Because of that, we often use a scattergun approach.

 And that will never work!
 You have to formulate an effective plan, which I want to tackle in this article.

 As always, if you have any questions when you are done reading this blog, you are more than welcome to leave a comment below and I will get back to you as soon as possible.
 Remember, plenty of other articles on PT Pioneer may interest you, so make sure you have a look.

 But let’s start right at the beginning.